SModelS/smodels/docs/manual/source/TheoryPredictions.rst

 As discussed in :ref:`Theory Predictions for UL <thePredUL>`, in order to cluster the |topologies| it is necessary to determine whether two |SMS| are similar for a given |ExpRes|, which usually means similar efficiencies.
-Although the efficiencies are related to the cross section upper limit (:math:`\sigma_{\rm UL}`), the assumption they are inversely proportional is only valid for searches with a single signal region, which is rarely the case.
+Although the efficiencies are related to the cross section upper limits (:math:`\sigma_{\rm UL}`), the assumption that they are inversely proportional to the efficiencies is only valid for searches with a single signal region, which is rarely the case.
 However, if two |SMS| have similar properties (i.e. BSM masses and widths) and their upper limits are nearly equal, it is reasonable to assume that they have similar efficiencies.
 Hence, a measure of *distance* between two |SMS| can be defined using the relative difference between their upper limits: